DISHDevEx/napp/README.md

 3. Create an EKS Cluster:

     Recommended settings: https://dish-wireless-network.atlassian.net/wiki/spaces/MSS/pages/427327690/Network+as+an+APP+deployment

+4. In the sections below we are using a cluster that is named: "response_expirimentation_cluster".
+Feel free to replace this cluster name with your own.

+5. If you already have OpenVerso resources deployed in your cluster, please clean them up and start fresh for this read me.

 ### Network as App deployment (you have your EKS cluster and node group fired up):